 Risk Factors for Breast Cancer

-There is two type of risk factors that can lead to breast cancer among women.
-One type of factors are those that you cannot change, the other set, however, are ones that you have complete control over.
+There is two types of risk factors that can lead to breast cancer among women.
+One type of factor is those that you cannot change, the other set, however, are ones that you have complete control over.
 Let’s take a look at both.

 Factors beyond your control:

 Age: The risk of contracting breast cancer increases with age, most breast cancers are diagnosed after the age of 50.